LucidSamuel/amazing-random-stuff/README.md

 ### August 15, 2022
 - [Aeon - Scan the internet for your personal data to modify or remove it.](https://aeon.technology/) - With Aeon, you get an insight in what personal data is floating around on the internet.
 Retrieve, manage and adjust your personal information with the click of a button.

+### August 16, 2022
+- [wdOS - WebDesktop (wdOS) allows you create desktop apps with web languages and nothing else!](https://github.com/Webdeskme/wdOS/releases/) - wdOS is an easy way to make desktop apps with html, css, javascript, and Nodejs.
+No terminal needed.
+Have all the apps you create be organized in one easy to use location.